THIS IS YOUR ULTIMATE MARRIAGE AND MONEY GUIDE SO THAT YOU CAN BUILD FINANCIAL INTIMACY WITH YOUR SPOUSE AND PARTNER.

 - Honeydue: This is a couple money management app that will help you both get on the same page about finances.
 You can choose which accounts you want to share between the two of you, as well as if you want to share account balances only or give access to the individual transaction information as well.
 So, this is an ideal app for using any of the core couple money management systems discussed above.
 There’s even a bill-reminder feature you can set up for the person who is in charge of paying bills manually.
 There’s also a special “what’s this charge” feature where if you find a transaction you want to know more about, you can send it to your partner to find out what it was for.

-- Personal Capital: This app is perfect for the person in charge of investments and will give the two of you an overall snapshot of your financial picture whenever you’d like it.
+- Empower: This app is perfect for the person in charge of investments and will give the two of you an overall snapshot of your financial picture whenever you’d like it.
 It also has some good features for couples managing their money together.

 When my husband and I first got engaged, we had a revealing money talk with each other.
 I say revealing, because it was on the agenda to reveal each other’s finances – income, debts, etc.